ecosensors/EcoBoard/README.md

 * A MicroSD card
 * A Real Time Clock
 * 5V Output
-* GPIO Port Extender (P0-P4 outpouts and P5 & P6 are connected to a LED (D5 & D6)
+* GPIO Port Expander (P0-P4 outpouts and P5 & P6 are connected to a LED (D5 & D6)
 * A I2C connector
 * A UART connector
 * A 1-Wire connector